Centers and Offices

 Recalculation will be applied regardless of whether a student received aid for previous courses and is based solely on how many times a course has been taken and passed.

-A graduate student repeats a previously passed course.
+A student repeats a previously passed course.
 The student receives an F on the second attempt.
 The student attempts the course for the third time.
 The third course attempt will not be counted in total enrollment hours for financial aid.

-A graduate student repeats a previously passed course.
+A student repeats a previously passed course.
 The student withdraws from the course on the second attempt.
 The student attempts the course for the third time.
 The third course attempt will not be counted in total enrollment hours for Financial Aid.

 Some financial aid programs require specific minimum hours of enrollment to be eligible for and to continue receiving those funds.
 Students who fail to notify the Financial Aid Office prior to dropping a course(s) may incur an unexpected financial obligation to the University.